antonmry/dotfiles/private_Documents/shortcuts.md

 ## Search and replace

 %                      : to find a matching ),], or } . **
+?                      : backwards search
 %s/old/new/g           : command to change every occurrence in the whole file.
 %norm A*               : command to per each line (%) execute (norm) A* (add * in the end)
-%s/old/new/gc          : command with a prompt whether to substitute or not. noh                    : command to disable search highlighting
+%s/old/new/gc          : command with a prompt whether to substitute or not. noh                    : command to disable search highlighting ;                      : repeat the last search
+*                      : look for the work before the cursor, n for next
-* or #                 : in visual mode searches for the current selection
+#                      : look for the work after the cursor, n for next

 ## Windows